 If you have welcomed a family

-Make sure the family you support have received information on Coronavirus in their own language
+Make sure the family you support have received information regarding Covid-19 in their own language

 - You can download a translated version of UK government's guidance for households with possible or confirmed Covid-19 infections and a message you get when ordering home tests on the right-hand side of this page.
 Both of these documents were translated by professional interpreters upon our request.